AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 Using the context menu option \{Snap Options\} you can configure whether new triggers will snap to existing objects when you enter them by clicking on the Timeline View.
-The snap options are
+The snap options are:
 - Snap To Triggers
 - Snap To Markers
-- Snap To Cursor.
+- Snap To Cursor

 ### Collapsing track view